ABOG CASE LOG INTELLIGENCE

 Procrastinating documentation until Q3 or Q4 Warning

 Memory degrades.
 Required fields become impossible to retrieve from operative notes 6 months later.
 Physicians who batch-log in February face unrecoverable pace deficits and chart review weekends that don't actually recover what they've lost.
-Missing the July 31 deadline means waiting a full year.
+Missing December means waiting a full year.

 CORRECTED